Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Examples

 \textit{Suppose the unbiased preference is $\mathbf{p}^\star=(0.5, 0.5)$.
 We have two models, $M_1$ and $M_2$, each displaying preferences in contexts $\{C_1, C_2, C_3\}$, with the corresponding system biases and preference errors computed as follows: }

-\textit{where the system bias quantifies the difference between a model's average contextualized preferences and the unbiased preference. }
+\textit{where the system bias quantifies the difference between a model's averaged contextualized preferences and the unbiased preference.}

-In this case, both LLM discrimination metrics (\textit{system bias} and \textit{error}) erase crucial contextual details.
-Firstly, system bias overlooks the variation of the model's preferences, which reflects inconsistency in their predictions or decision-making, as seen in the case of $M_2$. $M_2$ exhibits biased preferences in most contexts, yet its system bias remains at $\textbf{0}$.
-Furthermore, error alone fails to capture the drastic attitude shift of the model.
-For instance, comparing $M_1$ and $M_2$, while both have the same error to be $\textbf{20\%}$, it does not account for $M_2$'s context-dependent preference changes, which are even more pronounced in some situations.
-Consequently, a comprehensive quantitative measure of model discrimination should \textit{i)} consider both \textit{average performance} and \textit{performance variation}, termed \textit{prejudice} and \textit{volatility} in our study, respectively; and \textit{ii)} facilitate their decomposition accordingly.
+If we employ the average performance, i.e., system bias in this scenario, as a discrimination measure, this approach overlooks the variation of the entity's preferences, which reflects inconsistency and unpredictability in their predictions or decision-making.
+Such oversight can lead to measurement outcomes that defy intuitive understanding, as seen in the case of $M_2$, which exhibits fluctuated biased preferences across contexts, yet its system bias remains at $\textbf{0}$.
+Furthermore, \textit{deviation} alone cannot fully capture the biased behavior of the models.
+For instance, comparing $M_1$ and $M_2$, while both have the same deviation to be $\textbf{20\%}$, it does not account for the fact that the predictions of $M_2$ exhibit larger variations, and its preferences are more biased in certain contexts.
+Consequently, a comprehensive quantitative measure of model discrimination should \textit{i)} consider both \textit{average performance} and \textit{performance variation}, termed \textit{bias} and \textit{volatility} in our study, respectively; and \textit{ii)} facilitate their decomposition accordingly.